This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-• 2 cups dandelion petals, from 4 cups flowers, use only the petals, no stems or green parts
+• 2 cups dandelion petals, from about 4 cups whole flowers, petals only, no green parts

 • 4 cups water